Sneha-shah/Personal_website/content/portfolio/college-projects.md

 #### Spherical Harmonics and its Applications
 **Project under [Dr. Pradeep Boggarapu](https://www.bits-pilani.ac.in/goa/pradeepb/profile) Jan 2019 – May 2019**
 - Mathematically studied spherical harmonics and their application in signal processing, specifically, head-related transfer functions (HRTF).
-- the effect this spatial smoothing has on the localization accuracy has not been analyzed.
-The present study investigates the effect that spatial smoothing has on virtual sound source localization by systematically reducing the order of a spherical-harmonic-based HRTF representation.
+- Studied one paper that analyses the effect spatial smoothing has on the localization accuracy.
+It was done by systematically reducing the order of a spherical-harmonic-based HRTF representation.
-- The results suggest that listeners do not rely on the fine details in an HRTF's spatial structure and imply that some of the theoretically-derived bounds for HRTF sampling may be exceeding perceptual requirements.
+- The results suggested that listeners do not rely on the fine details in an HRTF's spatial structure and imply that some of the theoretically-derived bounds for HRTF sampling may be exceeding perceptual requirements.
 - Checkout the project report [here](https://drive.google.com/file/d/1g7MiJ1o1CP1_Pg8A5lOcmOd_IQEHojY6/view?usp=sharing)